Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::

 - Navigate to [TES Reloaded Discord Server](https://discord.com/invite/r8EFG5YGBj).
-- Download the most recent release from the `Nightly Builds channel`.
+- Download the most recent release from the `Nightly Builds` channel.

 	![TES Nightly Builds](https://github.com/user-attachments/assets/a411a8b2-fb83-4270-9386-a26f2a4de02b)

 - Click the `Install a New Mod from Archive` icon in the top left corner of MO2 ![Install Mod from Archive](https://github.com/user-attachments/assets/01905765-0046-43f4-965d-207d8d4ca8be).
-- Select the `NewVegasReloaded.zip` from your `Downloads folder`.
+- Select the `NewVegasReloaded.zip` from your `Downloads` folder.
 - Name it `[NoDelete] NVR (PV)`.
 - Select `Replace` when prompted `Mod Exists`.